 - While they are in the onion family, they are much more mild and often seen in recipes combined with regular onions or shallots.

-- Since leeks are more of a seasonal vegetable, you’ll find them plentiful at your local farmer’s market during the winter months.
+- Since leeks are more of a seasonal vegetable, you’ll find them plentiful at your local farmer’s market during the winter and spring months.
 You can also find them at the grocery store but you may have to look a little bit harder.

-Leeks have lots of layers and are notorious for collecting dirt in sand between those layers.
+Leeks have lots of layers and are notorious for collecting dirt or sand between those layers.
 If you think you’re just going to rinse them, forget about it.
 To ensure your leeks are grit free, follow these steps.

 - Chop the leeks according to your recipe.